 If you’re facing an unplanned pregnancy, you’re not alone.
 Unintended pregnancies happen all the time.
 Many women are in a similar situation as you.
-You have many options available, but since you’re on our blog, we’ll assume that you’re considering an adoption plan for your baby.
+You have many options available, but since you are here, we’ll assume that you are considering an adoption plan for your baby.

 Of course, your number one priority is to give your child the best life possible.
 Reasons for considering adoption can vary, but all are equally valid.
-No matter your reason, chances are, you feel that you’re not in a position to raise a baby at this exact time in your life.
+No matter your reason, chances are, you feel that you are not in a position to raise a baby at this time in your life.

-Just because you did not plan to have a baby, you can plan for your baby’s life.
+You may not have planned to have a baby, but you can plan for your baby’s life.
 The decisions you make now can help give your baby the life you wish you could provide.

-We recommend to women that we work with that they make a list of wishes for their child.
-To help answer the question “how do I find a family for my baby?” we first recommend you ask yourself the following questions:
+We recommend you make a list of wishes for your child.
+To help answer the question, “how do I find a family for my baby?” we also recommend you ask yourself the following questions:

 - What education goals do I have for my child?